dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 In this heavily lumped, one-dimensional model, a molecule starts at an origin (𝑥 = 0) and wanders along a line.
 At each tick it moves left or right with probability 1/2 for each direction.

 As time passes, the molecule spreads out.
 Actually, the molecule itself does not spread out!
 It has a particular position, but we just don't know it.
 What spreads out is our belief about the position.
-In the notation of probability theory, this belief is a set of probabilities—a probability distribution—based upon our knowledge of the molecule's starting position: Pr (molecule is at position 𝑥 at time 𝑡 ∣ it was at 𝑥 = 0 at 𝑡 = 0).
+In the notation of probability theory, this belief is a set of probabilities — a probability distribution — based upon our knowledge of the molecule's starting position: Pr (molecule is at position 𝑥 at time 𝑡 ∣ it was at 𝑥 = 0 at 𝑡 = 0).

 (7.26)